 For just $1.25 per ride, hop on the historic streetcar that runs along St. Charles Avenue.
 It can take you all the way to Canal Street (the French Quarter is just across the street), and to the Riverbend in the opposite direction.
 Many visitors use this opportunity to soak up some incredible views of the stately mansions and live oak trees the Garden District and Uptown are famous for.
 If you plan to hop on and off the streetcar, you can buy one-, three-, or five-day Jazzy passes online.
-We also highly recommend taking the streetcar to Lafayette Cemetery #1 (1427 Washington Ave.) for a (free) self-guided walking tour.
+We also highly recommend taking a (free) self-guided walking tour.

 Next, enjoy the urban oasis of the historic Audubon Park.
 This 350-acre public park, where New Orleanians have come to relax since 1898, has a 1.8-mile jogging path, tennis courts, riding stables, soccer fields, plus an area behind the Audubon Zoo and along the Mississippi River called The Fly that is great for walking.

-For under $20, you can also hit the historic Audubon Zoo located at the rear of the park (save $3 if you buy tickets online).
-The elephants, tigers, white alligator, monkeys, and other animals make a visit to this beautifully landscaped zoo a must.
+For under $25, you can also hit the historic Audubon Zoo located at the rear of the park (you can save money by buying tickets online).
+The elephants, tigers, white alligators, monkeys, and other animals make a visit to this beautifully landscaped zoo a must.

 While you’re in the area, why not walk through the grounds of two historic universities, located next to each other?
 You’ll spot the campuses of Tulane and Loyola universities right across Audubon Park.
 Placed on the National Register of Historic Places, Tulane University’s campus occupies more than 110 acres and extends north to S. Claiborne Avenue through Freret and Willow streets.
 From Italian Renaissance to Mid-Century Modern, the campus boasts many styles and is known for its large live oak trees.